yuulive/fgadfg/README.md

 To use middleware in the application the middleware has to be added to a instance of `middlware::MiddlewareStore` which you pass to `Server.listen()` as third argument.

 ### Creating middleware ###
-To make middleware for lucifer the middleware needs to implement the traits `middleware::Middleware`, `Sync` and `Send`.
+To make middleware for ho the middleware needs to implement the traits `middleware::Middleware`, `Sync` and `Send`.
 The Middleware trait requires the method call to be implemented with the following signature.
 ```rust
 fn call(&self, req: Request, args: Args, handle: &mut MiddlewareHandle) -> Response